Andy53/ERC.Xdbg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Example: `ERC --help -Bytes` Remove any previous byte restrictions from all further search results.

 `-Protection`
 Used to specify the protection value of all pointers returned in search results.
 Generic values of `read`, `write` and `exec` are used to specify which the returned pointers should have and can be used in combination.
-Options must be sperated with commas and no spaces.
+Options must be separated with commas and no spaces.
 &nbsp;&nbsp;&nbsp;&nbsp;Example: `ERC --help -Protection exec` Remove pointers that do not have exec permission from all search results.
 &nbsp;&nbsp;&nbsp;&nbsp;Example: `ERC --help -Protection read,exec` Remove pointers that do not have read and exec permission from all search results.
 &nbsp;&nbsp;&nbsp;&nbsp;Example: `ERC --help -Protection all` Remove any previous protection restrictions from all further search results.